Planning Performance Agreements

 PPAs can be used for any application.
 We specifically recommend them for large and/or complex planning proposals but we can use simpler agreements for smaller applications.

 What are the benefits of entering into a PPA?

 There are many benefits to a tailored PPA, the main being:

-- Smooth planning process
+- a more efficient planning process

-- High standard of customer service
+- high standard of customer service

 While PPAs do not guarantee the granting of planning permission, they do provide an opportunity to act on any potential issues before a final decision is made.

 What is the process for entering into a PPA?